Chile expected to reject overhaul of dictatorship-era constitution

 Although polls predict the new constitution will be rejected, those in favor are still holding out hope, not least because of what they see on the streets.

-On Thursday night, an estimated 500,000 people turned out for the official closing of the "approve" campaign in Santiago, whereas no more than 500 people did so for the "reject" gathering.
+On Thursday night some 500,000 people by some estimates turned out for the official closing of the "approve" campaign in Santiago, whereas no more than 500 people did so for the "reject" gathering.

 "People will go out to vote en masse and the polls will be wrong once again," said Juan Carlos Latorre, a legislator in the ruling coalition of leftist President Gabriel Boric, who supports the new text.